A joint voxel flow-phase field framework for ultra-long microstructure evolution prediction with physical regularization: Introduction

-Another class of machine learning approaches directly learns microstructure evolution from data, including convolutional neural networks (CNNs), recurrent neural networks (RNNs), long short-term memory networks (LSTMs), and graph neural networks (GNNs).
-Convolutional recurrent neural networks (CRNNs) have been successfully applied to predict spinodal decomposition, including three-dimensional evolution with physics-inspired architectures that enable long-term extrapolation \cite{lanzoni2024extreme, farizhandi2023spatiotemporal}.
-CNN-based frameworks, often combined with recurrent structures, have also been used to model phase-field evolution in dendritic growth, grain growth, and spinodal decomposition \cite{zhu2024spatiotemporal, yang2021self}.
-More recently, graph neural networks have demonstrated improved predictive capability for grain growth by explicitly modeling topological relationships, outperforming CNN-based methods \cite{fan2024accelerate}.
-In addition, a dynamic GNN model, called GrainGNN, was developed for 3D epitaxial grain growth \cite{qin2024graingnn}.
-Further advancements have integrated LSTMs with CNNs or RNNs for prediction tasks, including using in-situ SEM images to predict microstructure evolution \cite{wu2023emulating, mao2024spatiotemporal, wang2023prediction}.
-Some works have explored low-dimensional representations, employing RNNs, LSTMs \cite{Zapiain2021accelerating, Hu2022accelerating}, or deep neural operators to model spinodal decomposition \cite{oommen2022learning}.
-Other architectures, such as ResNet, U-Net, and Y-Net, have also been used to predict phase-field evolution for various processes, including dendrite growth \cite{ciesielski2025deep, tseng2023deep}, spinodal decomposition \cite{chen2024mau, rieger2024setting, peivaste2022machine}, and grain growth \cite{yan2022novel}.
-Despite these advances, most models are purely data-driven prediction models, and they struggle with accuracy for long time range predictions beyond the time length of their training dataset.
-This limits their broader application in real-world scenarios.
-In addition, existing grain growth prediction studies typically use binary-colored images, which makes it difficult to distinguish and track individual grains and limits the effectiveness of post-processing analyses.
+In contrast, data-driven approaches learn microstructure evolution directly from data using architectures such as convolutional neural networks (CNNs), recurrent neural networks (RNNs), long short-term memory networks (LSTMs), and graph neural networks (GNNs).
+Convolutional recurrent neural networks have been used to predict spinodal decomposition, including three-dimensional evolution with physics-inspired designs for long-term extrapolation \cite{lanzoni2024extreme}.
+PredRNN-style models based on recurrent architectures have also been applied to microstructure prediction \cite{farizhandi2023spatiotemporal}.
+CNN-based frameworks combined with recurrent modules have been used for dendritic growth, grain growth, and spinodal decomposition \cite{zhu2024spatiotemporal, yang2021self}, while graph neural networks have shown superior performance for grain growth by explicitly encoding topological relationships \cite{fan2024accelerate}.
+GrainGNN further extended this idea to 3D epitaxial grain growth \cite{qin2024graingnn}.
+Other recent studies combined graph convolutional networks, LSTMs, and physical constraints to predict 2D and 3D spinodal decomposition with good accuracy and generalizability \cite{razavi2026physics}.
+Additional efforts have explored low-dimensional latent representations with RNNs, LSTMs \cite{Zapiain2021accelerating, Hu2022accelerating}, and deep neural operators \cite{oommen2022learning}, while architectures such as ResNet, U-Net, and Y-Net have also been adopted for various phase-field prediction tasks \cite{ciesielski2025deep, tseng2023deep, chen2024mau, rieger2024setting, peivaste2022machine, yan2022novel}.
+Nevertheless, most existing data-driven models still struggle to maintain accuracy over prediction horizons longer than those represented in the training data, which limits their practical use.
+In addition, grain-growth studies often rely on binary-colored images, making it difficult to distinguish individual grains and reducing the effectiveness of downstream quantitative analysis.